sdpalley/docs.erisindustries.com/tutorials/solidity/solidity-1.md

         return true;
     }

     // Remove a contract from Doug.
-We could also suicide if we want to. function removeContract(bytes32 name) onlyOwner returns (bool result) {
+We could also selfdestruct if we want to. function removeContract(bytes32 name) onlyOwner returns (bool result) {
         if (contracts[name] == 0x0){
             return false;